renovate-bot/khulnasoft-lab-_-vulx/docs/docs/target/repository.md

 ```

 ## SBOM generation
-Trivy can generate SBOM for code repositories.
+Vul can generate SBOM for code repositories.
 See [here](../supply-chain/sbom.md) for the detail.

 ## References